tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week3.md

 #### Lecture

 * Project Review
+  * Returning objects when true/false is expected
+  * Keyword arguments
+  * Mocking tests
   * .gitignore
-  * Returning objects when true/false is expected
   * Floating point arithmetic
-  * Mocking tests
+  * Params in depth
   * " vs '
+  * Don't overdo it on instance variables
   * Regular expressions
-  * Don't overdo it on instance variables
+* Exercise: Build the simplest possible version of function that tells you whether an e-mail address is valid.
+Then, if you have time, make it better.
 * Human Learning: agile development practices
   * Iterate (this gets back to feedback cycles).
   * Build fully-functional apps during each iteration.